Oct 5, 2020

 Step 5: Regularly optimize your customer journey map

-Like most aspects of a digital marketing strategy, your online customer journey will frequently change as technology develops and new digital platforms are introduced into the buying cycle.
+Like most aspects of a digital marketing strategy, your online customer journey will change frequently as technology develops and new digital platforms are introduced into the buying cycle.
 By taking the time to regularly review how your customers are moving through your buying cycle, you can identify gaps and develop processes to streamline the customer experience.

 Offering prospects a streamlined and enjoyable online experience will help to keep them engaged while you drive sales forward.
-When you understand your customers’ needs and preferences, you can increase your own productivity by focusing your digital marketing developments on the touchpoints that need help most.
+When you understand your customers’ needs and preferences, you can increase your own productivity by focusing your digital marketing developments on the touchpoints that need most help.
 Enable yourself to create consistent customer experiences that align your digital marketing strategies with the high-quality digital content that your customers have come to expect from your best-in-class organization.